rancher/docs/content/rancher/v2.5/en/logging/custom-resource-config/outputs/_index.md

 ### Output to Splunk

 What if we have an application team who only wants logs from a specific namespaces sent to a `splunk` server?
-For this case, we can use namespaced outputs and flows.
+For this case, we can use namespaced `Outputs` and `Flows`.

 Before we start, let's set up that team's application: `coolapp`.